 Leadership team development is hard.
 When I first started leading the team at Formstack, there was no question as to where we’d all be working: In the office.
 Every weekday.
 All day.

-Then one week we decided to crack the door of our completely office-based environment and peer into the hallways of remote work.
-If someone had told me then that all our execs would be remote by 2015, I would’ve been shocked.
+Then, one week we decided to crack the door of our completely office-based environment and peer into the hallways of remote work.
+If someone on my team had told me then that all our executives would work remotely by 2015, I would have been absolutely shocked.

-Yet three years later our executive team of five now spans as many states.
+Three years later, our executive team of five now spans as many states.
 We collaborate daily from remote offices in Charlotte, Dallas, Indianapolis, Oklahoma City and San Francisco.

 It wouldn’t have been possible without virtual daily standups.
 Not the kind that require web cams and conference lines, but rather brief check-ins to collaborate on goals and share struggles—without interrupting workflows or adding another meeting to the calendar.
 And not just individually with our own departments but together as a team of leaders as well.

 Every morning, before the email and social media pings start rolling in, I check in with my fellow directors for a smart, simple standup.
 Each one is quick, comprehensive, informative…and worth the few minutes it takes to complete.

 So what are some features that define a good leadership team?

 Connect with Your Leadership Team with Jell